Quartz/bad-data-guide/README.md

 ### Field names are ambiguous

 What is a `residence`?
 Is it where someone lives or where they pay taxes?
 Is it it a city or a county?
 Field names in data are never as specific as we would like, but particular concern should be applied to those that could obviously mean two or more things.
-Even if you correctly infer what the data is supposed to be, that ambiguity could have easily caused the person collecting the data to enter the wrong value.
+Even if you correctly infer what the values are supposed to mean, that ambiguity could have easily caused the person collecting the data to enter the wrong value.

 ### Provenance is not documented